BlueByteSystemsInc/PDMShell/src/UPDATEREFERENCES.md

 - `recursive`
   Optional.
 When used with `search`, includes subfolders of the current directory when locating files whose references should be updated.

+- `csv`
+  Saves the update references operations in a csv file.

 ## BEHAVIOR